Skip navigation

 • Hardship funds – these can help if your child is struggling financially, either before or during uni.

 • Disabled Students’ Allowance (DSA) – if your child has a disability, including a long-term health condition, mental health condition, or specific learning difficulty, such as dyslexia they might be able to get funds to cover extra costs.
-Students can get up to £26,948 of support for 2024 to 2025.
+Students can get up to £27,783 of support.
 There are exceptions for students who need more money for travel costs.
 This will apply for both new and continuing students.
 How much they get depends on their individual needs, not your household income.
 DSA can be applied for alongside the main student finance application and doesn’t usually have to be paid back unless your child leaves their course early.

 Applying